How Can You Fully Recover from Encephalitis?

 Encephalitis is a rare disease which is the inflammation of the brain tissues.
 In an American survey, it is revealed that this disease affects only one person among 200,000 people each year in the U.S.

-If it occurs, it has dangerous symptoms like causing personality changes, seizures, weakness, and other s
+If it occurs, it has dangerous symptoms like causing personality changes, seizures, weakness, and other symptoms depending on the part of the brain affected.

 Elders with a weak immune system and children can easily be affected, which can be caused by one of several viral infections, so it’s sometimes referred to as viral Encephalitis.
 But this disease can be recovered by the right treatment, though the chance of recovery mainly depends on the virus involved and the severity of the inflammation.